metahedgehog/postgresdb_archived_backup/README.md

 ### Default database initialization

-__init.sql__ file contains a default _user_ , _password_ and _database_ owned my _user_.
+__init.sql__ file contains a default _user_ , _password_ and _database_ owned by _user_.
 When container starts, this parameters are implemented automatically.
 You can modify them according to your needs.